jskako/DroidSense/README.md

 ## What is implemented?

-- Track connected devices (*Wired, Wireless, Virtual*)
+- 🔍 Track connected devices (Wired, Wireless, Virtual)
-- Provides device info
+- 📱 Peek into device info
-- Monitor and filter logs (*all or by specific package*)
+- 🔬 Monitor and filter logs (all or by specific package)
-- Install application
+- 📲 Install applications like a boss
-- Share device screen or share all screens
+- 🎥 Share device screens or go wild and share ALL screens!

 ## Currently working on?